How should investors respond to the stock market's dwindling status?

 Recent research has found that the average UK company’s annual report has increased in length by 46% in the past five years1.
 For FTSE 100 companies it now stands at 147,000 words and 237 pages.

 This trend has been global and has also happened in the “lighter-touch” regulatory markets such as London’s Alternative Investment Market (AIM).
 The average number of words in an AIM company’s annual results is understandably much lower, at 46,000.
-However, the rate of increase here has been even higher than among larger companies, has increased by 51% in the past five years.
+But the rate of increase here has been even higher than among larger companies, up 51% in the past five years.
 Such “door-stopper” reports take time and money to produce.

 Other issues counting against public markets in the cost-benefit trade-off include loss of control, unwanted transparency, perceptions around short-termism – and more (as below).